-Energy Community Treaty violations dig Western Balkan countries deeper into coal hole22.
-January 2020. / SEE Energy News
+Energy Community Treaty violations dig Western Balkan countries deeper into coal hole, SEE Energy News

 “If you find yourself in a hole, stop digging” is an adage that decision-makers in the Western Balkans would do well to heed.
 This particularly applies to plans to bring online new coal power plants and the legal, economic and credibility risks these entail.